 It is worth noting that you can use proxies and caches together, but generally it is best to put the cache in front of the proxy, similarly, it is best to put the horse in front of the carriage.
 This is because the cache is serving data from memory, it is very fast, and doesn’t mind multiple requests for the same result.
 But if the cache was located on the other side of the proxy server, then there would be additional latency with every request before the cache, and this could hinder performance.

-If you are looking at adding a proxy to your systems, there are many options to consider (there are some listed here: http://en.wikipedia.org/wiki/Web_accelerator); Squid and Varnish have both been road tested and are widely used in many production web sites.
+If you are looking at adding a proxy to your systems, there are many options to consider (there are some listed here: http://en.wikipedia.org/wiki/Web_accelerator); Squid and Varnish have both been road tested and are widely used in many production websites.
 These proxy solutions offer many optimizations to make the most of client-server communication.
 Installing one of these as a reverse proxy at the web server layer can improve web server performance considerably, reducing the amount of work required to handle incoming client requests.

 Indexes